MPEGGroup/isobmff/README.md

 #### Individual compilation

-If you are only interested in certain tool, you can build them individually.
+If you are only interested in certain tools, you can build them individually.

 For instance, the libisomediafile can be built using `make libisomediafile` when using Unix Makefile.

-For a complete list, please refer to the generate build scripts, for instance with Unix Makefile:
+For a complete list, please refer to the generated build scripts, for instance with Unix Makefile:

 ```